 Easy green step #2: Stop wasting food

 We all know the cost of food is rising, so why are we wasting so much of it?
-Shockingly, we toss out about one in every four produce items — that’s about $600 worth of food per Canadian household per year, says the David Suzuki Foundation.
+Shockingly, between consumers and institutions, we waste about $31 billion worth of food in Canada each year, according to a report by the Value Chain Management Centre.

 - Think before you buy.
 The easiest way to stop wasting food is to plan ahead.
 Plan your week’s meals, shop more mindfully by sticking to your grocery list and take a pass on those unplanned bulk “bargains.”